 The Writer’s Retreat of Your Dreams Goes to Vietnam & Laos

-This trip has not yet been rescheduled for 2017.
-If you’d like to be notified the next time Laura takes a group to Vietnam please scroll down to the form at the bottom of the page.
+This trip has not yet been rescheduled.
+If you’d like to be notified the next time Laura takes a group to Vietnam please complete the form at the bottom of the page.

 I wanted to take this opportunity to say thank you from the bottom of my heart.
 You created an experience that touched my soul and opened deep levels of creativity and inspiration.
 Your trip is a gift that will keep on giving for my entire life.

 –Elya Braden, Santa Monica, former Write, Travel, Transform participant

 Travel, writing, and yoga are transformative experiences that can open your heart, expand your world, and put you in touch with your own deepest self.
 This in-depth excursion into the cultures of Vietnam and Laos will utilize writing practice and yoga as daily touchstones.

 Strengthen your voice, rediscover yourself, and remember the joy and beauty of being alive